wilddogdesign/puppy/README.md

 Updating
 --------
-Before building a new version of the project, don't forget to update the grunt and bower dependencies.
+Before building a new version of the project, don't forget to update the dependencies.
 ```
 cd path/to/project
 npm run uptodate